bobbyrabia/prueba_tecnica/README.md

 12. Creacion de servicios

 12. Create a screen that allows companies to be listed.
 13. Create a screen to create companies.

-14. Create a screen to edit the companies.

 15. Create a screen that allows you to list the departments.
 16. Create a screen to create departments.

-17. Create a screen to edit the departments.

 18. Create a screen that allows you to list the employees.
 19. Create a screen to create employees.

+14. Create a screen to edit the companies.
+17. Create a screen to edit the departments.
 20. Create a screen to edit the employees

+Create an installation guide to get the application up and running.
+11. Source code for review.
+12. Access to the code versioning repository.
+13. Document with images with evidence of the application